TL;DR

 Brief Review of the Principles and Structure

 The facilitator explains the principles that guide the gathering, and then the meeting’s structure.
 This is the time to ask questions and clarify any doubts.
-Participants may also propose modificaitons to the principles and the structure.
+Participants may also propose modifications to the principles and the structure.

 Setting Intentions